iabufarha/ArSarcasm/README.md

 The dataset contains 10,547 tweets, 1,682 (16\%) of which are sarcastic.

 ## Dataset details:
-**ArSarcasm** is provided in a csv file, we provide a train and test splits to keep things consistentent for future comparisons.
-We used and 80/20 split.
+**ArSarcasm** is provided in a csv file, we provide an 80/20 train/test split to keep things consistentent for future comparisons.
 The training set contains 8,437 tweets, while the test set contains 2,110 tweets.

 The dataset contains the follwoing feilds:
 * `tweet`: the original tweet in text surrounded by qoutes (").